Beurling-Fourier Algebras and Complexification: Introduction

 In Section $3$, we review some basic concepts on unbounded operators and operators affiliated with a von Neumann algebra, and define the $\lambda$-complexification $G_{\mathbb C,\lambda}$ of $G$ as the set of non-zero (unbounded) closed operators $T$ which are affiliated with $VN(G)$ and satisfy the equation $\Gamma(T)=T\otimes T.$ \\

 In Section $4$ we investigate the relation that the $\lambda$-complexification has to the Gel\-fand spectrum of $A(G,\omega)$.
-We prove the imbedding of $\spec\, A(G,\omega)$ into the complexification $G_{\mathbb C,\lambda}$ for a wide class of groups and weights; this comes down to verifying that $S(\sigma)\sigma=S(\omega)\omega$ holds for the points $\sigma$ in $\spec\, A(G,\omega),$ considered as a subset of $VN(G).$ We also give a heuristic reason why we conjecture that this holds in general.
+We prove the embedding of $\spec\, A(G,\omega)$ into the complexification $G_{\mathbb C,\lambda}$ for a wide class of groups and weights; this comes down to verifying that $S(\sigma)\sigma=S(\omega)\omega$ holds for the points $\sigma$ in $\spec\, A(G,\omega),$ considered as a subset of $VN(G).$ We also give a heuristic reason why we conjecture that this holds in general.
 These arguments give immediately the equality for any virtually abelian group and any weight considered on it.
-The other cases of $G$ and $\omega$ for which the imbedding of $\spec\, A(G,\omega)$ into $G_{\mathbb C,\lambda}$ holds include, for example, compact and separable Moore groups with arbitrary weights and general locally compact groups with weights extended from weights on the dual of abelian subgroups or from central weights on the dual of compact subgroups.
-Even though we could not establish the inclusion result in full generality our approach allows us to generalise most previous results and avoid the main technicalities in \cite{gllst} when finding a dense subalgebra playing the role of $\text{Trig }G$ for the compact case.
-Moreover, as the main available source of weights on the dual of non-commutative groups are the weights induced from abelian subgroups, \theorem~\ref{very} covers most of the known Beurling-Fourier algebras. \\
+The other cases of $G$ and $\omega$ for which the embedding of $\spec\, A(G,\omega)$ into $G_{\mathbb C,\lambda}$ holds include, for example, compact, discrete and more general [SIN]-groups with arbitrary weights and general locally compact groups with weights extended from weights on the dual of abelian or compact subgroups.
+Even though we could not establish the inclusion result in full generality our approach allows us to generalise most of the previous results and avoid the main technicalities in \cite{gllst} to find a dense subalgebra which plays the role of $\text{Trig }G$ for the compact case.
+Moreover, as the main available source of weights on the dual of non-commutative groups are the weights induced from abelian or compact subgroups, \theorem~\ref{very} and \theorem~\ref{veryext} cover most of the known Beurling-Fourier algebras.
+For discrete group $G$ we show that the spectrum of the corresponding Beurling-Fourier algebra is homeomorphic to $G$.

-In Section $5$, we consider the case of a discrete group $G$.
-We show that every weight inverse on the dual of $G$ is automatically invertible and the spectrum of the corresponding Beurling-Fourier algebra is homeomorphic to $G$.
-We then generalise the weight inverse condition and give a concrete classification of operators satisfying it, in terms of finite subgroups of $G.$ \\

-Finally, in Section $6$, we discuss some of the questions that arose during our investigation, as well as some examples that show the necessity of certain conditions.
+Finally, in Section $5$, we discuss some of the questions that arose during our investigation, as well as some examples that show the necessity of certain conditions.